 Feather plucking article download (464 KB)

-Feather Plucking Starter Pack
+Feather Plucking Rescue Pack

 A three product pack to help with feather plucking birds.

 This pack contains Calcivet 30ml, Potent Brew 30ml and EasyBird Complete Pet Supplement 50g.
 The combination of the three supplements help with nutritional deficiencies and stress which can trigger off feather plucking.From:

 New!! - Feather Plucking Rescue Pack

 Feather plucking (and other similar forms of self mutilation) are major problems.
 Most commonly a problem in parrots, feather plucking can also occur in other bird species.
 Although most feather plucking cases have nutritional problems as their origin there are some medical conditions that can be implicated so veterinary testing may be required.
 The most common cause of feather plucking appears to be chelated calcium deficiency.